erikthedeveloper/nodejs-math-slinger/README.md

 # MathSlinger

-A simple MathAsker/MathAnswerer system.
+A simple Producer/Consumer system.

-The MathAsker sends a series of random arithmetic expressions to the MathAnswerer, which will compute the results.
+The MathAsker (Generator) sends a series of random arithmetic expressions to the MathAnswerer (Consumer), which will compute the results.

 - The MathAsker and MathAnswerer are separate NodeJS services
-- The MathAsker generating random addition expressions of two positive integers, e.g. "2+3="
+- The MathAsker generating random mathematical expressions of varying difficulty and length, e.g. `2+3=`, `37-90*2=`, `3^2+64-2/4-80+40=`
-- The MathAnswerer computing and returning the correct mathematical result for the each expression it receives
+- The MathAnswerer computes and returns the correct mathematical result for the each expression it receives
-- The MathAnswerer successfully processing requests from two MathAskers concurrently at a rate of at least 1 req/sec from each MathAsker (2 req/sec in aggregate)
+- The MathAnswerer successfully processes requests from two MathAskers concurrently at a rate of at least 1 req/sec from each MathAsker (2 req/sec in aggregate)
-- The MathAnswerer and MathAsker should log all messages they generate and receive
+- The MathAnswerer and MathAsker log all messages they generate and receive

 #### Endpoints